Timon and Pumbaa: The Lion King's Timon & Pumbaa

-It is revealed in the series that before Timon met Pumbaa, he had a best friend named Fred, who is a meerkat who enjoys pulling practical jokes.
+It is revealed in the series that before Timon met Pumbaa, he had a best friend named Fred, who is a meerkat who loves to laugh and play around as well as pulling practical jokes.
 The episode "Isle of Manhood" also reveals Timon taking a manhood test in order to become a full-fledged meerkat.
+Timon also tends to get involved in "get-rich-quick" schemes throughout the series.